11 March 2022

 When combined with localisation, eSIM eliminates permanent roaming challenges and improves application performance.

-Learn more about how eSIM localisation can solve roaming challenges for enterprise IoT >
+Learn more about eSIM localisation >

 A connectivity management platform (CMP) enables organisations to effectively manage connectivity across a global IoT deployment.
 It offers flexibility and choice – devices can switch connectivity to a network that suits them best, and the CMP allows continuous monitoring and management of devices at an individual and aggregated level.

-Learn more about the key functions of a connectivity management platform >
+Learn more about connectivity management platforms >

 Ever heard the saying don’t put all your eggs in one basket?
 The same applies to IoT connectivity.
 You can’t rely only on one network’s connectivity.
 What if it fails, loses availability, or rates skyrocket?